Mixture of Kernels and Iterated Semidirect Product of Diffeomorphisms Groups: Introduction

-A RKHS corresponding to a Gaussian kernel is commonly used in practice.
-The choice of its standard deviation $\sigma$ is an important problem and describes a trade-off between the smoothness of the deformation and the matching accuracy.
-Indeed, a large standard deviation produces very smooth deformations with a poor matching accuracy of the structures having a size smaller than $\sigma$.
-On the contrary, a small standard deviation results in a good matching accuracy but the deformations may present undesirable very large Jacobians \cite{Risser_MK}.
-It is therefore a natural step to introduce a mixture of Gaussian kernels with different standard deviations.
-In \cite{Risser_MK}, the authors show that such kernels outperform single Gaussian kernels, when registering images containing features of interest at several scales simultaneously: they provide a good matching quality, while keeping the diffeomorphisms smooth.
-Naturally, this introduces more parameters in the algorithm, which need to be tuned.
-Practical insight about how to parametrize the scales and weights of multiple kernels are given in \cite{Risser_MK}.
-The idea of using a mixture of kernels for matching is directly connected to \cite{Bruveris_MK}, where it is proven that there is an equivalence between the matching with a sum of two kernels and the matching via a semi-direct product of two groups.
+In this article, we particularly focus on the choice of the Lie algebra, the RKHS of vector fields $H$.
+In theory, as soon as the RKHS of vector fields contains enough functions so that the Stone-Weierstrass theorem can be applied, the generated group of diffeomorphisms will be, loosely speaking, dense in $\on{Diff}_0(\Omega)$, the group of diffeomorphisms of $\Omega$ that leave the boundary $\partial \Omega$ fixed.
+As a consequence, the matching will be as accurate as desired, according to the weight of the matching term, for a large class of underlying deformations.
+In practice, the choice of the metric on the Lie algebra is however critical.
+The main reason is that solving \eqref{MatchingFunctional} for different choices of RKHS can produce equally good deformations according to the similarity measure but the resulting deformations may present a wide variety of forms.
+This feature is common to inverse problems, where the prior or regularising term (in our case, the RKHS) is not known.
+In this case many priors can be chosen in order to turn the problem into a well-posed minimisation problem.
+Another practical issue is the numerical convergence of the algorithm.
+Let us explain this in the case of Gaussian kernels, which is the standard choice for solving \eqref{MatchingFunctional}.
+In that case, the RKHS associated with the Gaussian kernels of decreasing width form an increasing sequence of spaces.
+The choice of this width $\sigma$ describes a trade-off between the smoothness of the deformation and the matching accuracy.
+For example, a large width produces very smooth deformations with a poor matching accuracy of the structures having a size smaller than $\sigma$.
+Indeed, the cost of fine deformations is high and it cannot be achieved in practice.
+On the contrary, a small width results in a good matching accuracy but the resulting deformations will have Jacobians with a large determinant, which is also undesirable.
+It is therefore a natural step to introduce a mixture of Gaussian kernels with different widths.
+By using a mixed kernel, constructed as the weighted sum of several Gaussian kernels the estimated deformations can be smooth and provide a good matching quality.
+This is one of the main results of \cite{Risser_MK} that we illustrate in Fig.~\ref{IllusBase}.
+Naturally, using mixed kernels introduces more parameters in the algorithm, which need to be tuned.
+Practical insights about how to parametrise the scales and weights of multiple kernels are given in \cite{Risser_MK}.
+The idea of using a mixture of kernels for matching is also directly connected to \cite{Bruveris_MK}, where it is proven that there is an equivalence between the matching with a sum of two kernels and the matching via a semidirect product of two groups.
+The work on the metric underlying the LDDMM methodology \cite{Begetal2005} has also been followed up by \cite{SommerKernelBundle1,SommerKernelBundle2}, where the authors introduce the notion of a bundle of kernels and argue that this general framework can be used to add a multi-scale approach to LDDMM.
+In passing, we prove that their approach reduces to the mixture of kernels.
+We give a self-contained and simple proof of this result based on Lagrange multipliers.\\